Getting Involved in the Hazardous Waste Permitting Process

 |Division of Environmental Quality Director: Leanne Tippett Mosby||

 This fact sheet introduces Missouri citizens to some important features of the hazardous waste permitting process.
 Businesses should refer to the appropriate state and federal laws and regulations and review the U.S Environmental Protection Agency (EPA) Web page, Typical Wastes Generated by Industry Sectors.

 A hazardous waste is any solid waste that is ignitable, corrosive, reactive (tendency to react/ explode), toxic or listed as a hazardous waste in state or federal regulations.
 Solid waste includes the following materials:

-- Materials that have been or are intended to be thrown away, or are being stored indefinitely instead of being thrown away.
+- Abandoned materials having been or are intended to be disposed, burned or incinerated, or are being stored indefinitely instead of being disposed, burned or incinerated

 What is a hazardous waste permit?

 A hazardous waste permit is a legally enforceable regulatory instrument containing requirements related to the treatment, storage and disposal of hazardous wastes generated or received by companies.
 Hazardous waste permits may also contain provisions regarding long-term care for closed hazardous waste management units and investigation/clean-up of releases of hazardous waste and hazardous constituents to the environment.
 A typical hazardous waste permit contains the following information: